 Sometimes it felt like she spoke so fast, she’d fumble over herself, roll smoothly to recover and would be right back on track like Road Runner.

 “She wasn’t married, she could do whatever she want!
 She had her fun until the end,” she said.

 That’s what I liked about her– she was a sweet woman, passionate, and inspiring.
 Some people would snicker at how she thematically re-enacted scenarios or the way she spoke, but none of that phased her.
 She just kept right on going.
 Occasionally I’d catch her smile in a way that seemed to say she knew more about us than any of us expected.

 Our group assignment was to go to the local theater and write a review on the film.
 On the day we all agreed to go to the theater, two out of the four members bailed.
 I had to meet up with one of the two Asian boys in my class– I knew nothing about him.
 We never really talked.
 Would this be a date?
 I shook the thought out of my head and focused my mind on the prize: an A on the assignment.

 BEFORE IT GOT DARK

 He was about 5′ 9″, a muscles-in-training and gelled his hair.
 He sported a slim fitting (or too small?) polo shirt and dark jeans.
 We chatted for a few minutes before the movie began.
 To my surprise, we watched a silent film; the bouncing tune of a piano or the moving escalade of an entire orchestra filled the room.
-It was also a drama/romance-comedy.
+The Artist (2011) was also a drama/romance-comedy.
+Just my luck, I thought nervously.
 We laughed simultaneously a few times and I picked up on his sporadic glances.